ekyurdakul/COMP491/README.rst

 Results
 -------
 Offline crawling takes about 30 minutes.
-The data in database is distributed as in the graph.
+Data in the database is distributed as in the graph.

 |data|